-A UX case study is a sort of detailed overview of a designer's work.
-They are often part of a UX designer's portfolio and showcase the designer's skill in managing tasks and problems.
-From a recruiter's perspective, such a UX portfolio shows the skill, insights, knowledge, and talent of the designer.
+A UX case study is a sort of detailed overview of a designer’s work.
+A case study describes the designer’s qualities, approach, and problem-solving skills, providing insight into their unique perspective.
+They are often part of a UX designer’s portfolio and showcase the designer’s skill in managing tasks and problems.
+From a recruiter’s perspective, such a UX portfolio shows the skill, insights, knowledge, and talent of the designer, as well as their ability to handle complex projects and deliver high-quality solutions.

 What Makes a Powerful Case Study